THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/index.md

 ### altitude.runtime.config

 The build config object the integration has resolved to.
-For applications using the integrations [localisation](/guides/i18n/#astro-integration) solution this will be the locale specific config.
+For applications using the integration's [localisation](./guides/i18n) solution this will be the locale specific config.

 ### altitude.runtime.kv.\<namespace>